-The heroin epidemic is at an all-time high, and as an unfortunate by-product of that, there is now also an epidemic of heroin overdoses that take the lives of thousands every year.
-Overdoses are an unfortunate reality of the continuing abuse of opiates such as heroin that are derived from the opium poppy substance morphine.
+The heroin epidemic is at an all-time high, and as an unfortunate by-product, there is now also an epidemic of heroin overdoses that take thousands of lives every year.
+Overdoses are an unfortunate reality of the continuing abuse of opiates such as heroin derived from the opium poppy substance morphine.

 Heroin is an extremely cheap and powerful opiate that is incredibly addictive, affordable, and accessible in nearly any town or city you can visit in the US.
-There are occasional intentional overdoses, but the vast majority of overdoses are accidental or unintentional and are the result of illicit use.
+There are occasional intentional overdoses, but the vast majority of overdoses are accidental or unintentional and result from illicit use.

-Even though it takes a relatively small amount to overdose, the likelihood is further increased by the tendency of heroin to be adulterated with any number of potentially deadly substances like fentanyl, making heroin one of the easiest illicit drugs to accidentally overdose on.
-Also yet another reason why heroin is recognized as one of the most dangerous and deadly illegal recreational drugs in the world.
+Even though it takes a relatively small amount to overdose, the likelihood is further increased by the tendency of heroin to be adulterated with any potentially deadly substances like fentanyl, making heroin one of the easiest illicit drugs to overdose accidentally.
+Also, yet another reason why heroin is recognized as one of the world’s most dangerous and deadly illegal recreational drugs.

 Heroin Overdose Signs & Symptoms

 Heroin is one of the most powerful and dangerous recreational depressants that are abused.
-This means it slows down many of the vital functions of the body, such as central nervous system communication, as well as respiration.
+This means it slows down many of the body’s vital functions, such as central nervous system communication and respiration.

-When someone consumes too large of a dose of heroin, there are a wide variety of things that can happen.
-Most overdose cases will see several of the symptoms, some will see many, and a few will only experience a very limited number.
+When someone consumes too much of a dose of heroin, many things can happen.
+Most overdose cases will see several symptoms, some will see many, and a few will only experience a very limited number.

 As quickly as just ten minutes after dosing, the potent depressant nature of heroin brings many of the body’s vital functions to an absolute crawl.
 This includes heart rate and respiration, and with an overdose, both can stop within minutes, making death extremely easy.
-With a large enough dose of heroin, the entirety of bodily systems simply shut down permanently.
+With a large enough dose of heroin, all bodily systems shut down permanently.

-Those that have been in the midst of a heroin overdose have also said they have felt a range of sensations and symptoms that varied in severity and intensity.
-These symptoms include dry mouth, abdominal spasming, intense drowsiness, disorientation, constipation, and difficulty breathing.
-The symptoms are all self-diagnosable, so if you or someone you know has recently ingested heroin and is displaying any of these symptoms it is advisable to seek immediate medical attention or assistance.
+Those who have been in a heroin overdose have also said they have felt a range of sensations and symptoms that varied in severity and intensity.
+These symptoms include dry mouth, abdominal spasms, drowsiness, disorientation, constipation, and difficulty breathing.
+The symptoms are self-diagnosable, so if you or someone you know has recently ingested heroin and is displaying any of these symptoms, it is advisable to seek immediate medical attention or assistance.

-While the overdose itself will generally not cause any pain, there can be significant pain associated with many of the symptoms of overdose.
-The most painful thing that many users recall in regards to their overdose incident, was the intensely painful and jarring withdrawal and chemical detox that the emergency drugs like naloxone cause when it binds to the opioid receptors.
+While the overdose itself will generally not cause pain, significant pain can be associated with many overdose symptoms.
+The most painful thing that many users recall regarding their overdose incident was the intensely painful and jarring withdrawal and chemical detox that the emergency drugs like naloxone cause when it binds to opioid receptors.